OpenF2/F2/docs/src/developing-f2-containers.md

 You will find a basic container in the [project repo on GitHub](https://github.com/OpenF2/F2/tree/master/examples/container/) along with a number of sample apps.

 Once the script tag has been added it is up to the Container Provider to configure and customize the container.
 Continue reading Developing Containers](#developing-containers) below.

-* * * *

-## Developing Containers

-A Container is a browser-based desktop-like application which brings F2 apps together onto a seamless user interface.
-It also can provide horsepower to its apps in the form of request-response web services or streaming data feeds.

 ### F2 ContainerID